-- " consider communication, have you got it right for your audience? - " don't make assumptions about the consumer - " ask the consumer what they need and how you can help them better - " empathise with the consumer if you can, and sympathise if you can't - " try asking questions in a different way - " summarise, in plain English, what has been decided or agreed
+- " Consider communication preferences - " Don't make assumptions about the consumer - " Ask the consumer what they need and how you can help them better - " Empathise and sympathise with the consumer - " Try asking questions in a different way - " Summarise what has been decided or agreed in plain English

-Consider this when talking to consumers: Be REAL
+Consider this when talking to consumers:

+Be REAL

-Retain Is the consumer able to retain, remember and repeat in their own words the information you give them?
+Retain Is the consumer able to retain and repeat the information you give them?
 Do you have to repeat what you have said over and over again?
-Do they ask for clarification and ask you to explain the words or terminology being used?

-Is the consumer able to properly evaluate and explain the decision they have made?
+Is the consumer able to properly explain or communicate the decision they have made?
 Are they joining in the discussion or just agreeing with what you are saying?
-Are they coherent and fluent in the language being used?
+Are they asking questions that aren't related to what you are saying?